Complete Guide to PMP ITTO 2024: Learn Inputs, Tools, Techniques, and Outputs

 Common Techniques in PMP ITTO

 Techniques in Input-Tool-Technique-Output (ITTO) in project management refer to the specific methods or approaches used to perform a specific activity or task.
-Some common techniques used in ITTO are as follows:
+Some common techniques that appear on PMP exam are as follows:

 Brainstorming